 There are also the fascinating historic neighbourhoods of the Albaicín and Sacromonte that are worth exploring, as well as a thriving street art and alternative scene if that is what you’re interested in.

 Therefore, although it is smaller in population than Seville, there are numerous things to do in Granada that could easily occupy you for days.
-It more so comes down to your interests and what draws you to various destinations when deciding between Granada or Seville.
+It comes down to your interests and what draws you to various destinations when deciding between Granada and Seville.

-This tapas culture is the beating heart of Granada’s gastronomic scene and there are a seemingly endless array of fantastic tapas bars serving everything from ultra-traditional Spanish fare, to freshly caught Andalusian seafood bussed in from Málaga daily, to hip, fusion-style tapas bars in trendy atmospheres.
+This tapas culture is the beating heart of Granada’s gastronomic scene and there is a seemingly endless array of fantastic tapas bars serving everything from ultra-traditional Spanish fare, to freshly caught Andalusian seafood bussed in from Málaga daily, to hip, fusion-style tapas bars in trendy atmospheres.
+You can take a food tour if you want to learn more with a guide.

 Like Seville, Granada has a sizeable student population combined with a pumping late-night tapas scene and therefore, the nightlife in the city is a great one.
 There are numerous bars, cocktail joints, and nightclubs to choose from in the city and it is entirely possible to party until dawn in this city.